arnavdeore25/Prompt-Token-Optimizer/README.md

 # Prompt Token Optimizer

-Prompt Token Optimizer is a local, privacy-first Chrome extension that shortens messy AI prompts while keeping the original intent, constraints, and technical details intact.
+Prompt Token Optimizer is a Manifest V3 Chrome extension and local Python service for shortening messy prompts before they are sent to an AI website.
+Prompts stay on the user's machine: the extension calls `127.0.0.1`, and the Python service calls Ollama locally.

-It works by sending the prompt to a local Python service, which checks whether optimization is worth doing, optionally calls an Ollama model, and validates that important content such as URLs, numbers, negations, and code blocks is preserved.
+The service first applies a lightweight heuristic.
+Concise prompts are returned unchanged without calling Ollama.
+Longer or noisy prompts are rewritten by the configured Ollama model, then checked for preservation of URLs, numbers, code blocks, and common negations.

 ## Features